 Imagine hitting all your life and financial goals.
 Sounds great, right?

-Pat Flynn, an online entrepreneur, received this chilling email not long ago.
+Pat Flynn, an online entrepreneur, received this chilling email one day.
 He shared this email in his book Will It Fly?
-It’s worth sharing if you think money alone is all that matters:
+Read it if you think money alone is all that matters:

 Subject: I make $20,000 per month and I’m not happy.